This article was updated on 27/2/2026 to reflect changes introduced by the UK Government in January 2026.

 Respiratory complications are the most common serious effects.
 Your child may develop pneumonia, which occurs in approximately 1 in 20 cases of measles.
 This can be life-threatening, especially in children under five years old.

 Neurological complications pose severe risks to your child’s brain development.
 Encephalitis affects approximately 1 in 1,000 children with measles.
-This brain inflammation can cause:
+This brain inflammation can cause seizures, hearing loss, intellectual disability, and behavioural changes.

 Secondary bacterial infections commonly occur because measles weakens your child’s immune system for several months.
 Your child becomes more susceptible to ear infections, diarrhoea, and severe bacterial pneumonia.

-The virus also causes a distinctive rash and high fever exceeding 39°C (102°F).
-Your child will likely experience severe discomfort, including painful mouth sores that make eating and drinking difficult.
+The virus also causes a distinctive rash and high fever exceeding 39°C. Your child will likely experience severe discomfort, including painful mouth sores that make eating and drinking difficult.

 Hospitalisations and Mortality